Policy and Procedure #407.0 Accessibility

 3.1 The Board of Trustees is responsible for:

-1. reviewing the Accessibility policy in accordance with the priorities in the Trustees’ Multi-Year Strategic Plan and the approved policy review cycle;
+1. regularly reviewing the Accessibility policy in accordance with the priorities outlined in the Trustees’ Multi-Year Strategic Plan and the approved policy review cycle;

 2. understanding and communicating with members of the community about the Accessibility policy, as required;

-3. appointing at least one trustee at attend all AODA Advisory Committee meetings;
+3. appointing at least one trustee to attend all Accessibility Advisory Committee meetings;

-4. considering accessibility for people with disabilities as part of the development and review of all Board policies; and
+4. incorporating accessibility for individuals with disabilities into the development and periodic review of all Board policies; and

-5. amending existing Board policies as needed to comply with all standards developed under the AODA.
+5. making necessary amendments to existing Board policies as needed to comply with all standards developed under the AODA.

 3.2 The Director of Education is responsible for: